Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 8) Prevention (hydration, diet, stress, litter box setup)

-8.1) Hydration upgrades that actually work
+8.1) Hydration upgrades that actually help

-• Wet food routine: even one daily wet meal can boost water intake.
+• Wet food routine: even one wet meal daily can boost water intake.

 • Add water to meals: many cats accept 1–2 tablespoons of warm water mixed in.